ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 ```

 ### Configure PHP
-PHP configuration needs to be modified to allow upload of larger files and a few other parts I pulled from Xibo's [Dockerfile](https://github.com/xibosignage/xibo-cms/blob/develop/Dockerfile).
+The PHP configuration needs to be modified to allow upload of larger files and a few other parts I pulled from Xibo's [Dockerfile](https://github.com/xibosignage/xibo-cms/blob/develop/Dockerfile).

 ```bash
 sudo vim /etc/php/8.4/apache2/php.ini
 ```

-You need to modify the file to change the following settings
+You need to modify the file to change the following settings.
+To simplify this you can use sed.
+See below for those commands.

 ```ini
 allow_url_fopen = Off